BM-Zhang/BM-Zhang.github.io/_pages/about.md

 I am a dual degree Linguistics undergraduate student at the Beijing Language and Culture University and the University of Manchester.

-I am supervised by [Dr. Ye Feng at BLCU](https://linguistics.blcu.edu.cn/info/1281/3013.htm).
-(You can find me at the bottom of the webpage.) and Dr. Colin Bannard at Manchester.
+I am supervised by [Dr. Ye Feng at BLCU](https://linguistics.blcu.edu.cn/info/1281/3013.htm) (you can find me at the bottom of the webpage). and Dr. Colin Bannard at Manchester.

 I mainly focus on phonetics and prosodic analysis of speech, as well as their applications in clinical studies.